circleci/circleci-docs/jekyll/_cci2/caching.md

 The path for directories is relative to the `working_directory` of your job.
 You can specify an absolute path if you choose.

-## What dependencies should I cache?
+## Caching Libraries

-The dependencies that are good to cache during a job are things like the libraries that your project depends on.
-For example - the libraries the are installed with `pip` in Python or `npm` for Node.js.
+The dependencies that are important to cache during a job are the libraries that your project depends on.
+For example, cache the libraries the are installed with `pip` in Python or `npm` for Node.js.
+The various language dependency managers, for example `npm` or `pip`, each have their own paths where dependencies are installed.
+See our Language guides and demo projects for the specifics for your stack: <https://circleci.com/docs/2.0/demo-apps/>.

-The Docker image(s) you use for your jobs will usually have tools preinstalled that are generic for building projects using the language the image is focused on.
+Tools that are not explicitly required for your project are best stored on the Docker image.
+The Docker image(s) pre-build by CircleCI have tools preinstalled that are generic for building projects using the language the image is focused on.
 For example the `circleci/ruby:2.4.1` image has useful tools like git, openssh-client and gzip preinstalled.
-So these types of tools that are not explicitly required for your project are good candidates for being stored on the Docker image.

-## How do I know what the path is for my dependencies?

-The various language dependency managers (e.g. `npm` or `pip`) each have their own paths where dependencies are installed.
-See our Language guides and demo projects for the specifics for your stack: <https://circleci.com/docs/2.0/demo-apps/>

 ## Using cache keys and template values to control what is cached and restored

-This section is where you will learn about the art of caching.
-We say this because caching is a balance between getting maximum performance (using a full cache for every build) and reliability (not using an out-of-date or inappropriate cache).
+This section describes using cache keys and template values to control what is cached and restored.
+Caching is a balance between reliability (not using an out-of-date or inappropriate cache) and getting maximum performance (using a full cache for every build).

+In general it is safer to preserve reliability than to risk a corrupted build or build using stale dependencies very quickly.
+So, the ideal is to balance performance gains while maintaining high reliability.

-The way you decide on when a cache will be save or restored is to use a key which is tied an aspect of your project.
+The first step is to decide when a cache will be saved or restored by using a key for which some value is an explicit aspect of your project.
+For example, when a build number increments, when a revision is incremented, or when the hash of a dependency manifest file changes.

 When storing a new cache, the `key` value may contain special template values: